fa | faa | faw |

 ˈfɛtl |

-strength, condition, to repair, to set about or to work, neat, trim, well made, suited |
+strength, vigour, to repair, to set about or to to work, neat, trim, well made, suited |

 |